Michelle Hitt MBACP Accredited Counsellor & EMDR therapist for children & adults

 - First Aid at Work

 In addition to my current private counselling practice, I have a wide range of relevant experience working with children, young people and adults in a variety of therapeutic, supportive and educational settings.
-I worked as a counsellor for CASY (Counselling And Support for Young persons) in school and centre settings for several years and am now also a counsellor for Trust House Grantham, working with survivors of rape and sexual abuse.
+I worked as a counsellor for CASY (Counselling And Support for Young persons) in school and centre settings for several years and was also a counsellor for Trust House for over 2 years, working with survivors of rape and sexual abuse.

-Previously, I worked extensively with personnel and families in the Armed Forces, in human resources and in children's education.
+As a serving member of the Royal Air Force, I worked extensively with personnel and families in the Armed Forces and also in human resources and children's education.
 This has given me much valuable professional knowledge and life experience in and around these areas, which continues to inform my counselling practice.